Back to School Resources

 “LGBTQIA+ is an acronym for lesbian, gay, bisexual, transgender, queer or questioning, intersex, asexual, and more.
 These terms are used to describe a person’s sexual orientation or gender identity.” – Lesbian & Gay Community Services Center.

 Callen-Lorde – A comprehensive, sensitive primary and sexual healthcare and wellness center.
-Payment/insurance options available include a sliding scaled for the uninsured.
+Payment/insurance options available include a sliding scale discount for the uninsured.

 Provides HIV-related care, hormone therapy, mental health, care coordination and case management, and assists patients in navigating housing, health benefits, and immigration issues in order to remove barriers to care.